 Official McGill guidelines

-Guidelines for developing a teaching portfolio are located officially under Regulations Relating to the Employment of Tenure-Track and Tenured Academic Staff, Appendix A, page 20.
-These guidelines, along with other regulations pertaining to the employment, reappointment, and promotion of academic faculty members, have been revised as of February 2014.
+Guidelines for developing a teaching portfolio are located officially under Regulations Relating to the Employment of Tenure-Track and Tenured Academic Staff, Appendix A, page 20 (Version française).

 Guiding questions for portfolio development

 - What strategies do you use?
 Can you give an example?

 - How do you assess learning?
 Can you give an example?

 - Why do you teach the way you do?

 - How is research and the process of inquiry integrated in your teaching?

 - How do your actions as a teacher reflect your beliefs about teaching and learning?